-Jojoba Oil – If you've not yet heard of jojoba (or heard it pronounced), it's ho-HO-ba that you are looking for.
-Derived from the seeds, jojoba is actually classified as a liquid wax, which adds another layer to your carrier oil choice.
-It doesn't solidify as quickly as coconut oil does, but the consistency is well suited to deep penetration and moisturizing.
+Jojoba Oil – If you’ve not yet heard of jojoba (or heard it pronounced), it’s ho-HO-ba that you are looking for.
+Derived from the seeds, jojoba is actually classified as a liquid wax, which adds another option to your carrier oil choices.
+It doesn’t solidify as quickly as coconut oil does, but the consistency is well suited to deep penetration and moisturizing.
 Jojoba has an excellent shelf life, which is perfect for storing until you need it for small dilution preparations.
 It has been studied for anti-inflammatory properties, wound healing ability, and efficacy in face-mask treatments for acne.
-(5, 6, 7) It's one of Sabrina's favorite and she uses it as a base for her carrier oil blend.
+(5, 6, 7) It’s one of Sabrina’s favorite and she uses it as a base for her carrier oil blend.

 Choose these when: Skin is dry or inflamed; nutrients are lacking; versatility and ease of use are desired.
 Good for most DIY projects.